-Sediment Bag Placement at Driving Range
+Onsite Sediment Placement at Driving Range

 An alternate location for sediment placement is the driving range, located in the north-center of the golf course (east of the clubhouse).
 The driving range is surrounded by Fairways 3, 4 and 5.
 It is an integral component of the golf game, particularly for player warm-up and driving (swing) practice.
-When a player does not have sufficient time for a 9- or 18-holes game of golf, the driving range serves as a 1 or 2 hour substitute.
+When a player does not have sufficient time for a 9- or 18-holes of golf, the driving range serves as a 1 or 2 hour substitute.
 Said differently, the driving range often has greater use than other facilities at the golf course.
 It cannot be removed to create room for a sediment placement area.
 From a practicality point of view, the driving range is the farthest distance from Junor Lake, specifically 2000 feet (nearly half a mile).
 Such distance and upslope position will require two auxiliary pumps to transport the sediment to this location.
 In addition, use of such area will also require substantial grading to recover seepage water, since the natural topography slopes away from the driving range and ultimately toward Fanno Creek.
-This location is not available, nor does this alternative meet the project purpose.
+This location is not available, nor practical for sediment placement.